Woman charged in 12-year-old daughter’s shooting death appears in court

 She faces up to 30 years in prison for the child abuse charges.

-The 13-year-old defendant also had a hearing this afternoon in front of a judge.
+The 13-year-old defendant also had a hearing Wednesday afternoon in juvenile court.

-They found probable cause to continue with the case.
+They found probable cause to continue with the case, according to attorneys.